ruby/stringio/doc/stringio/stringio.md

 require 'stringio'
 ```

-And that these constants have been defined:
+And that this constant has been defined:

 ```
 TEXT = <<EOT